brotatotes/bht-automation/bht gen 2/Ephesians/Chapter 4/Ephesians 4 9 bht.md

 # Ephesians 4:9 Commentary Help Text

 ## BHT:
-The ascension of Christ, as highlighted in the passage, necessitates a prior descent.
-This descent refers to Christ's incarnation, where he humbled himself and took on human form.
-By descending to the lowest parts of the earth, Christ exemplified his profound humility and his willingness to identify with humanity.
-This descent served as the foundation for his future ascension and return to heaven.
-The passage emphasizes the divine nature of Christ, as his descent and subsequent ascent reveal his authority over all creation.
-Through his incarnation and ascension, Christ fulfills his purpose of redeeming and reconciling humanity to God.
+By affirming the ascension of Christ, the mentioned expression implies a prior descent.
+This descent signifies Christ's incarnation when he took on human form, humbly entering into the lowest parts of the earth through his birth.
+It is crucial to note that this descent does not refer to the concept of purgatory or hell, but rather to the humble circumstances of Christ's arrival.
+Hence, the ascension of Christ can only be understood in light of his previous descent.

 ## Choicest Commentary Quotes:
 ### Henry Alford: